-The idea behind electric scooters is as a disruption to the usual modes of transportation.
-Theoretically, these scooters can help consumers easily get from point A to point B without having to park a car, use fuel or add to the congestion.
+The idea behind electric scooters is a disruption to the usual modes of transportation.
+Theoretically, these scooters can help consumers easily get from point A to point B without having to park a car, use fuel, or add to the congestion.

 Safety precautions before getting on

 As with riding a bike or renting a car, some safety protocols can help prevent crashes: